Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Background and Motivation

 With the advent of AI agents, the LLMs' attack surface has expanded significantly~\cite{deng2025ai}.
 Earlier LLMs, such as GPT-3.5, operated primarily in a teacher-student mode, producing unsafe instructions that users would need to execute manually.
 Modern LLMs, however, can autonomously browse the Web, process documents, query databases, and call APIs (e.g.,~\cite{openai2025agent}).
 Such agency enables a new class of attacks known as \textit{indirect prompt injection}~\cite{notsigned_for}, in which adversaries manipulate external content to influence the behavior of the model~\cite{carlini2024poisoning}.
 Such attacks involve embedding hidden instructions within content that the LLM will process later, leading to unauthorized API calls, data exfiltration, biased outputs, misinformation, unintended tool use, or denial-of-service actions~\cite{abdelnabi2025llmailinjectdatasetrealisticadaptive,chaudhari2024phantom,cao20245w1h,zhong2023poisoning}.

 These attacks stem from a limitation of the transformer architecture, the cornerstone of LLMs.
 Put simply, LLMs cannot reliably distinguish between system instructions, user queries, and data retrieved from external sources---all of which may contain adversarial instructions~\cite{debenedetti2025defeating}.
 Defensive strategies such as Reinforcement Learning from Human Feedback~\cite{bai2022training}, Hierarchy Instruction Training~\cite{wallace2024instructionhierarchytrainingllms}, Task-Tracker~\cite{abdelnabi2025get}, and Spotlighting~\cite{hines2024defending} aim to counter these threats.
 However, each new defense is quickly defeated by the discovery of new ways to craft ``adversarial prompts'', which get rapidly shared across online communities (e.g.,~\cite{yue2024awesome}).
 In short, the vulnerability of LLMs to adversarial prompts is an open issue.
+We will elaborate on prior work addressing various security aspects of LLMs, and position our contribution within extant literature, at the end of this paper (§\ref{sec:sota}).